The Ultimate Guide to Travel Nurse Agency Housing

 Again, the largest companies in the industry are better equipped to manage these scenarios.
 They simply have more experience in any given area because they’ve placed more travelers over the years.

 In any case, it’s important for travel nurses to keep these scenarios in mind.
-Ultimately, the recruiter is not trying to scam you when there is an oversight related to housing.
-Instead, they most likely ran into one of these scenarios.
+Ultimately, the recruiter is not necessarily trying to scam you when there is an oversight related to housing.
+It’s more likely that they ran into one of these scenarios.

 Moreover, these scenarios sometimes make housing a bit of a give-and-take between you and the agency.
 That’s to be expected, especially in areas with limited housing options.